LogicismDev/LogRPC/README.md

           - Nintendo 3DS
           - Wii U
           - Nintendo Switch
+      - PC Games:
+         - Overwatch
+         - Overwatch 2 BETA
+      * Credits go to:
-      * Credits go to ninstar on GitHub for Nintendo Console Discord Presences
+         * ninstar on GitHub for Nintendo Console Discord Presences
+         * Tominous on GitHub for Overwatch Discord Presence Application IDs

     * Program (Windows Only):
       * Uses Windows User32 Library to grab the current window title and process name that the user is using currently.